10 Best Universities for English-Speaking International Students in 2026

 Whether you choose to complete your entire degree abroad or want to study for a semester or academic year, there are several ways to fund your education overseas.

-• Scholarships and grants: There are 1,000s of scholarships and grants out there if you know where to look.
-Many third-party providers have their own internal funding options for participants so be sure to ask around when doing your research!
+- Scholarships and grants: There are thousands of scholarships and grants out there if you know where to look.
+Many third-party providers also offer their own internal funding options.

 Find your perfect fit